yiwen101/AllocAvenger/README.md

 **Components**:

-- `AdvertisementProducer`: Reads and synthesizes advertisements from raw data.
+- `AdvertisementProducer` and `ModeratorProducer`: Reads and synthesizes the entities from raw data.
-- `ModeratorProducer`: Reads and generates synthetic moderator data.
+- `AdvertisementBuilder`: Generates advertisement streams, which are structured as 2D arrays where the first dimension represents time units, and the second dimension represents ads.
-- `AdvertisementBuilder` and `ModeratorBuilder`: These classes generate advertisement and moderator streams respectively, which are structured as 2D arrays where the first dimension represents time units, and the second dimension represents ads or moderators.
+- `ModeratorBuilder`: Generates a panel of moderators.

 ### 2. `managers` Package:

 This package primarily manages the simulations concerning advertisements and moderators.
 There are two core components, each responsible for handling data related to advertisements and moderators.

 **Components**:

 1. **`AdvertisementManager`**:
     - **Purpose**: Manages advertisement data flow for simulations and tracks various advertisement metrics such as losses and completion status.
     - **Methods**:
         - `update()`: Update the status of advertisements.
 This includes removing completed ads, updating losses, and fetching new incoming ads.
         - `getUnassignedAds()`: Returns a list of ads that have not been assigned yet.
         - `allDone()`: Checks if all the ads have been processed or not.
         - `getLoss()`: Returns the total loss accumulated from all advertisements.